RocketChat/handbook/product/release-cycle/README.md

 - **Desirable (temporary)**: what we want to have on the release.
 This is very useful while planning.
 This is where everybody can add features/improvements that wanna see on the release;
 - **Blocked**: when something is blocked (waiting asset, waiting API, etc) the issue will be on this board;
 - **To-do**: after planning, all to-do issues come here;
-In progress: when something is in progress, the issue/PR will be on this board;
+- **In progress**: when something is in progress, the issue/PR will be on this board;
 - **Review/QA**: when something is done and waiting for review or waiting to be tested, the issue/PR will be on this board;
 - **Ready to Merge**: when PR is reviewed and approved it will be o here waiting to final adjustments (title, related issues, etc) and merge;
 - **Done**: when the issue is closed (merged), the issue/PR will be on this board;